losfair/dockerfiles/git-sync-dir/README.md

 Periodically fetch from a remote Git repository, merge with local, and push back to remote.

-In case of conflict, remote changes are preferred.
+In case of conflict, remote changes are preferred. (i.e. local durability is guaranteed after `MIN_INTERVAL_SECS + INTERVAL_RANGE` seconds, default 50 + 30)

 Only use this on unstructured data with loose consistency requirement, like Markdown files and media blobs.